 Centennial Park

-However, the 1.5 hours was almost up so Fred dropped them off at their hotel.
-Sydney’s inner harbour tour (the Eastern Panorama) was a fun and memorable experience.
+However, the 1.5 hours was almost up so Fred dropped them back at their hotel.
+In conclusion, the Sydney Chopper4 trike tour was a fun and memorable experience.
 A fabulous thing to do while on holiday in Sydney.
 Feel the Freedom!

 Sydney Harbour Bridge